 bin be the first entry in their

 PATH config var.
+The Ruby buildpack sets this value and you should not modify it.
 This var’s current value can be determined using

 PATH is set correctly you will see the expected version using